anza-xyz/octane/docs/recipes.md

 By establishing limits and regularly topping up the fee payer's wallet, your users will be able to run transactions while having empty wallets.

 _Who can use it?_
-* Dapps that want to onboard users with empty wallets and run transactions that do no require liquid funds (creating your own token or a DAO, SPL memo, etc.)
+* Dapps that want to onboard users with empty wallets and run transactions that do not require liquid funds (creating your own token or a DAO, SPL memo, etc.)

 _Examples:_
 * [Backend endpoints for fully sponsored transaction](https://github.com/sevazhidkov/octane-demo/blob/main/src/pages/api/auth-transactions/send.ts)